Rohit Raju

-Rohit Raju is an American professional wrestler best known for his time with Impact Wrestling, where he is a former one-time Impact X Division Champion.
-Before working for Impact Wrestling, he worked over 10 years on the independent circuit in promotions including Xtreme Intense Championship Wrestling (XICW).
-He signed a contract with Impact in 2017, where he debuted as part of Desi Hit Squad.
+Rohit Raju (born March 20, 1980) is an American professional wrestler best known for his time with Impact Wrestling, where he is a former one-time Impact X Division Champion.
+Before working for Impact Wrestling, he worked over 10 years on the independent circuit in promotions including Xtreme Intense Championship Wrestling (XICW), Glory Pro Wrestling, and AAW Wrestling under the name Hakim Zane.
+He signed a contract with Impact in 2017, where he was shortly repackaged as Rohit Raju and joined Desi Hit Squad.
+Rohit left Impact in 2022 and currently makes sporadic appearances for All Elite Wrestling, performing on AEW Dark and Ring of Honor.

 Professional wrestling career

 Early career

 Under the ring name Hakim Zane, he debuted between 2008 and 2009.
 From then on, Zane worked in matches in promotions including for the National Wrestling Alliance and several NWA affiliates.

 Xtreme Intense Championship Wrestling (2013–2018)

 On April 14, 2013, Zane held his first title as co-holder of the XICW Tag Team Championship with TD Thomas.
 They held the tag titles until September 8, 2013 at XICW 167: Jacobs vs. Venom, where they lost the titles to challengers Sonny Scarboni and Vinnie Scarboni.
 The following year, Zane won his first singles championship on April 27, 2014 at XICW 177: Jacobs vs. Shelley, where he defeated The DBA to win the XICW Midwest Heavyweight Championship.
 He later lost the title on December 14 at XICW 187 Hardcore with a Heart, to former WWE Cruiserweight Shannon Moore.

 The following year in 2015, Zane won the XICW Light Heavyweight Championship on January 17, 2015 at XICW Best in Detroit VIII, defeating Caleb Stills, Chris Sabin and Owen Travers in a four-way match.
 Three months later on April 12 at XICW 192, Zane lost the Light Heavyweight title to Owen Travers in a two-out-of-three-falls match.
 Zane later won the Midwest Heavyweight title for a second time.
 His second reign began on June 5, 2016 at XICW 210 after defeating Rhino.
 He went on to defend the Midwest Heavyweight title against challengers including Robbie E and Matt Cross.
 His final title defense was August 7, 2016 at XICW 213, successfully defeating Cross.

 During 2017, Zane competed for the XICW Tag Team and Midwest Heavyweight titles on several occasions, however did not succeeding either title for a second time.
 He returned for one last match during a July 13, 2018 XICW show, challenging Jimmy Jacobs for the Midwest Heavyweight title but did not succeed in winning the championship.